Free worldwide shipping on every order

 Deploying RLT into a clinic?

-We’ll walk through panel selection, the wavelength evidence behind each indication you treat, and how to position RLT as a high-margin add-on with measured 8–10 week payback.
+We’ll walk through panel selection, the wavelength evidence behind each indication you treat, and how to add red light therapy to your room workflow with clear pricing and patient education.

 View clinic deployment